Author: Gaia Grant

 Virtual teams can degrade from a previously effective relationship due to the challenges distance can bring.
 HQ must take the time to comprehend what ICE crews are going through.

-Use any opportunity possible to get quality face to face time.
+SOLUTION: Use any opportunity possible to get quality face to face time.

 5. Has unity for the VT been created through a common disappointment towards HQ?